Clear vs Diffused Greenhouse Film: Which One Gives Better Yield?

 • Low-Light Seasons: Areas with heavy cloud cover or short daylight hours benefit from higher PAR transmission.

-Drying & Solar Applications: Ideal for solar drying of fruits, vegetables, spices, seeds, and other post-harvest uses where heat accumulation is the goal.
+• Drying & Solar Applications: Ideal for solar drying of fruits, vegetables, spices, seeds, and other post-harvest uses where heat accumulation is the goal.

 Clear greenhouse film is preferred where heat gain and direct sunlight are required

-What is the Haze Factor?
+What Is the Haze Factor?

 Haze factor refers to the percentage of light that is scattered by the greenhouse film.